adelevie/legal-cloud/README.md

 4. Standardization.
 The legal informatics community could gain by adopting a standard project structure.

 5. Verification.
 This builds off of point 4.
-Need to show how you arrived a certain set of findings?
+Need to show how you arrived at a certain set of findings?
 This could be done in maybe ~20 lines of code.

 I envision something as simple as installing a Ruby gem, adding some API keys, mixing and matching text processors to suit your needs, then running your corpus through in a simple loop.